dirkroorda/laf-fabric/docs/overview.rst

 Or alternatively, you can include the results of your own work, whether manual or algorithmic or both, with the original data.
 You can then do *what-if* research on the combination.

+There are two example tasks that demonstrate this workflow.
+With the :mod:`annox_create` task you can produce spreadsheets customized to the annotations that you want to make.
+The same task can then transform your input into valid LAF annotations, targeted at the pieces of primary data that you have specified in the spreadsheet.
+The :mod:`annox_use` task shows you how you can use your annotations in analysis.

 Limitations
 -----------
 While the `POIO, Graf-python <http://media.cidles.eu/poio/graf-python/>`_ module